stevebrownlee/vps-setup/README.md

 1. `mkdir /home/{ username }/.ssh`
 1. `touch /home/{ username }/.ssh/authorized_keys`
 1. `useradd { username } --home /home/{ username }`
-1. `passwd { username }` and you'll need to enter in the password for the user twice
+1. `passwd { username }` then press enter.
+1. You will be prompted to enter in the password for this account twice
 1. Change the default shell with `chsh -s /bin/bash { username }`

 ### Account security